 What We’re Doing

 Audubon South Carolina is involved in two ways.
 First, we applaud progressive towns and cities that ban the use of disposable plastic bags by local stores.
 Isle of Palms was the first in 2015.
 Folly Beach followed in 2016.
-Beaufort may be next, and our members there will help promote this effort.
+Beaufort and Hilton Head may be next, and we're promoting those efforts.

 Second, Audubon South Carolina opposes any state effort to restrict the rights of local communities to protect wildlife and keep their beaches clean.
 Fortunately, the last bill that attempted to tie the hands of local communities, H.3529, was shelved until 2018.

 We helped ensure this victory by asking state legislators to protect the right to "Home Rule," and by reminding them that treasuring birds and wildlife is good business.
 In 2011, 1.7 million consumers spent $2 billion in South Carolina on hunting, fishing, and wildlife watching.
 Overall, consumers spend $18 billion per year in South Carolina on outdoor recreation, generating $1 billion annually in state and local tax revenue.

 Please share your contact information if you'd like us to stay in touch with you on this issue and others!

 PROJECT CONTACT: Nolan Schillerstrom, firstname.lastname@example.org